play/play/README.md

 development URL is different than it would be in production).

 To actually use it locally, we'll automatically create a user called `user` for you when you first access the app.
-That way you can actually mess around without having to hit GitHub or create a user manually.
+You can sign into this user by hitting `/devlogin` on your running instance.

 None of this happens if you launch Play with `bin/play -d`.